Executive Director of Patient Support and Medical Assistance

 Background in Medical Science

-After graduating college with a Master’s degree in science, I began working as a medical scientist for pharmaceutical research at major medical hospitals across the US at Merck and Pfizer.
+After graduating Oklahoma State University with a Master’s degree in science, I began working as a medical scientist for pharmaceutical research at major medical hospitals across the US with Merck and Pfizer.
 Because of my experience in dealing with medical research and academic thought leaders, I was asked by Mesotheliona.net founder Rod De Llano to help him build a patient advocacy program that would help mesothelioma and lung cancer patients find appropriate medical care.

 Fighting for Mesothelioma Patients: “Most rewarding work of my career.”